Styling Radio Buttons A CSS Solution

 }

-Our radios are now styled, (Figure 3) but we still need to handle hover and focus.
+Our radio are now styled (Figure 3) but we still need to handle hover and focus.

 Adding a hover effect will help our users understand that the element can be interacted with, and confirm which element the user is about to select.
 We are going to add a gray inner circle to the element when it is being hovered as seen in Figure 4.